 - (8) "Racketeering activity" means to commit, to attempt to commit, to conspire to commit, or to solicit, coerce, or intimidate another person to commit: - (a) Any crime that is chargeable by petition, indictment, or information under the following provisions of the Florida Statutes: - 1.
 Section 210.18, relating to evasion of payment of cigarette taxes. - 2.
-Section 316.1935, relating to fleeing or attempting to elude a law enforcement officer and aggravated fleeing or eluding. - 3.
-Chapter 379, relating to the illegal sale, purchase, take, or possession of wild animal life, freshwater aquatic life, or marine life, and related crimes.
+Section 316.1935, relating to fleeing or attempting to elude a law enforcement officer and aggravated fleeing or eluding. - Chapter 379, relating to the illegal sale, purchase, collection, harvest, capture, or possession of wild animal life, freshwater aquatic life, or marine life, and related crimes. - 4.
+Section 403.727(3)(b), relating to environmental control.